gresendesa/browser-bot/README.md

 The UI is a action script that have html, css and js files bind.
 The information contained on fields, buttons, et cetera, are saved/restored on the background storage.
 Such information can be retreived directly from the background script using a get message over the `Extension.CONSTANTS['UI_STORAGE']` item.

 For HTML elements: Each interactable element of UI must be marked with `.ui` class.
 Each clickable element that fires an order should carry the `.ui-order`; The order id must be placed on `name` attribute of the tag.
-Each data container element on UI is supposed to be assigned with `.ui-container` class.
+Each data container element on UI is supposed to be assigned with `.ui-field` class.
 Each container field will be distinguished by its name, on `name` attribute of the tag.
 Additionally each field has to be identified by its type using a proper class:

-- `.ui-type-text` for fields that stores strings, numbers, or any kind of text directly.
+- `.ui-container-text` for fields that stores strings, numbers, or any kind of text directly.
-- `.ui-type-boolean` for checkboxes, for example.
+- `.ui-container-boolean` for checkboxes, for example.
-- `.ui-type-option` for lists of options.
+- `.ui-container-option` for lists of options.

 The UI fields are stored as an object separated by type as following:
 ```json